Pros

 API Integration: The Enterprise Reality

 The enterprise story is less glamorous but more honest.
-We integrated Flux via Replicate’s API for a weekend project, and the experience was… adequate.
+We integrated Flux through a hosted partner API for a weekend project, and the experience was… adequate.
 The JSON structure is straightforward:

 {